Police lineup: Studies

 In 2011, Steblay, Dysart, and Wells attempted to answer a debate that has been around since the concept of sequential lineups.
 Are they superior to simultaneous lineups?
 In an effort to reproduce the results found in previous studies done on sequential lineups, Steblay, Dysart, and Wells took and combined results from 72 tests from 23 different labs from across the world including Canada, the United Kingdom, the United States, Germany, and South Africa.
 These results included data from 13,143 people who participated as witness in the studies.
 In this study they found very similar results to previous studies that have been conducted.
 They found that sequential lineups are less likely to identify any type (whether guilty or not guilty) of a suspect than simultaneous lineups, but that when a suspect was identified he/she was more likely to be guilty using this method than a simultaneous lineup.

 They found that there is an 8% difference in suspect identification between sequential and simultaneous lineups, favoring simultaneous lineups; meaning that simultaneous lineups are more likely overall to identify the guilty suspect.
 This finding has decreased since 2001 where there was a 15% difference in favor of simultaneous lineups.
 They also replicated the findings that there is about a 22% difference between sequential and simultaneous lineups regarding errors in suspect identification; meaning that sequential lineups are less likely to identify the wrong suspect.

+Interactive lineups

+Interactive lineups represent a modern approach to eyewitness identification, leveraging naturalistic models of faces and allows the user to dynamically view faces from multiple angles.
+Developed at the University of Birmingham, this new technology aims to overcome the limitations of traditional photo or live lineups by allowing witnesses to manipulate the view to better match their memory of a suspect's appearance.